mauroservienti/milestone.github.io/_posts/update-me-please.md

 To collect events happening in the system, we need to subscribe to those.
 The subscriber will be the notification service that will then be responsible for performing all the other mentioned steps.

 However, there's an issue.
-By looking at the mentioned steps, it's probably clear that the subscribed service needs to know the events types.
+By looking at the mentioned steps, it's probably clear that the subscribed service needs to know the event types.
 Steps one and four need that.
 Collecting events requires being subscribed, which requires knowing the event type.
 Similarly, preparing the notification, given that we're using thin events with IDs only, requires enriching those events, which, indeed, requires knowing the events.

 ## Coupling is just around the corner